-Phase space picture.
-A mean field approximation of \hat{H} [11] in convenient canonical variables (q, p) (see Methods) is
+A mean field approximation of \hat{H}^9 in convenient canonical variables (q, p) (see Methods) is

-$$H = -\Omega \sqrt{p_0^2 - p^2} \cos(q) + U \left(p_0^2 - p^2 \right) \sin^2(q) + \Delta(t) \sqrt{p_0^2 - p^2} \sin(q) .$$ (3)
+$$H = -\Omega \sqrt{p_0^2 - p^2} \cos(q) + U(p_0^2 - p^2) \sin^2(q) + \Delta(t) \sqrt{p_0^2 - p^2} \sin(q).$$ (3)

-With the protocol (2) for $\Delta(t)$, our dynamics under H has Loschmidt time-reflection symmetry about the instant t = 0: for every solution q(t), p(t) to the equations of motion, q(-t), -p(-t) is also a solution.
-Individual solutions are in general not their own images under time-reflection, however; even in the adiabatic limit where $T \to \infty$ the solutions may have significantly different initial and final energies, because for $U\hbar N/\Omega < -1$ and certain ranges of Δ , H can have an unstable fixed point and a separatrix (see Methods) where the adiabatic approximation breaks down locally.
+With the protocol (2) for $\Delta(t)$, our dynamics under H has Loschmidt time-reflection symmetry about the instant t=0: for every solution q(t), p(t) to the equations of motion, q(-t), -p(-t) is also a solution.
+Individual solutions are in general not their own images under time-reflection, however; even in the quasi-static limit where $T\to\infty$ the solutions may have significantly different initial and final energies, because for $U\hbar N/\Omega < -1$ and certain ranges of Δ , H can have an unstable fixed point and a separatrix (see Methods) where the adiabatic approximation breaks down locally.
+It is important to note that this breakdown of adiabaticity is unavoidable: it persists even in the quasi-static limit of infinitely slow sweep rate, because the evolution of the system becomes arbitrarily slow in the vicinity of the unstable fixed point.
+Thus although the reason for irreversibility of our evolution is ultimately the usual one of adiabaticity breakdown, we have the unusual feature that reversibility cannot be recovered by simply making the external parameter change slower.

 The effect of the separatrix is illustrated in Fig. 2, which shows five instants in the evolution of a sample of phase space points, only some of which return close to their initial state after the slow forward-and-back sweep of Δ .
-Fig. 2 also shows the evolution of the energetically allowed phase space shells within which the system points adiabatically orbit.
-The initial ensemble lies entirely within the upper separatrix lobe denoted A{μ} .
+Figure 2 also shows the evolution of the energetically allowed phase space shells within which the system points adiabatically orbit.
+The initial ensemble lies entirely within the upper separatrix lobe denoted A_u .
 As Δ rises, the separatrix shrinks into the ensemble, which spills non-adiabatically into the lower lobe A_l .
 As this happens, the energy shell within which all points were initially distributed merges with a higher-energy shell that was initially unoccupied.
-Subsequent adiabatic orbiting distributes the system points throughout the combined shell; even without chaos, the many orbits performed during the slow Δ sweep effectively swirls the points uniformly throughout the whole energetically available region [12, 13] (left inset).
+Subsequent adiabatic orbiting distributes the system points throughout the combined shell; even without chaos, the many orbits performed during the slow Δ sweep effectively swirls the points uniformly throughout the whole energetically available region 10,11 (left inset).
 The fact that this effective ergodization occurs with only a separatrix instead of full chaos is surprising but simple (see our Methods), and it makes possible these simple experiments.